-The Latest Trends and Fundamentals of Building a Brand
+The Latest Trends and Fundamentals of Building a Mobile Brand

 With the latest changes and legislations to the mobile advertising market, it has not been an easy time for publishers and app marketers — IDFA, ATT, more privacy and less data purity.
 This new reality has pushed app marketers to take new approaches to UA by developing something that is long lasting — brand.
 In this episode of The Hive, we hear from Peter Fodor, founder and CEO of AppAgent, about growth hacks, trends, and the path to brand and brand equity.